neccam/slt/README.md

 ## Usage

-  `python -m joeynmt train configs/sign.yaml`
+  `python -m signjoey train configs/sign.yaml`

 !
 Note that the default data directory is `./data`.
-If you download them to somewhere, you need to update the `data_path` parameters in your config file.
+If you download them to somewhere else, you need to update the `data_path` parameters in your config file.
 ## ToDo:

-- [X] *Initial code release - 18 June 2020.*
+- [X] *Initial code release.*
-- [ ] Release image features for Phoenix2014T.
+- [X] *Release image features for Phoenix2014T.*
 - [ ] Share extensive qualitative and quantitative results & config files to generate them.
 - [ ] (Nice to have) - Guide to set up conda environment and docker image.